vibbits/containers-workshop/exercises/01_running_docker.md

 ## 3. Managing file and folder permissions
-The following three exercises aim to give an idea of how folders and files are managed on your computer locally as opposed to our Docker containers.
-Try to answer the following questions and think about how the
+The following exercises aim to give an idea of how folders and files are managed on your computer locally as opposed to our Docker containers.

 ### Exercise 3

 - Who is the default user within the container?

 - Run the `quay.io/biocontainers/fastqc:0.11.9--0` container interactively and mount the local `data/` directory.
-Create a temporary file `file1.txt` in the `data/` directory of the container.
+Create a temporary file `file1.txt` in the `scratch/` directory of the container.
 Quit the interactive session.
 On your host, check the file permissions.

 - On the host, create a temporary file `file2.txt` in the `data/` directory.
 Run the `fastqc` container interactively and inspect the file permissions of this file in the container.
-Check the file permissions of this file in the container.
+Check the file permissions of this file in the container (`scratch/` directory).

 - On the host, find out which UID and GID you have.
 Tip: you can find your UID and GID with: `id -u` and `id -g`.

 - Execute a docker container by using the `-u` parameter and and in the meantime creating a temporary file `file3.txt` with `touch`.
 In addition, mount your current directory to `/data` within the Docker container `quay.io/biocontainers/fastqc:0.11.9--0`.
 Check the file permissions of this file in the container.

 ---